saleor/saleor.io-learn/cli/checkout-integration.md

 2. In the installation wizard, select your Saleor organization and the environment.

-Saleor Checkout consinsts of two projects:
+Saleor Checkout consists of two projects:

 - a Next.js Saleor App installed in Dashboard for managing settings and theme and backend for checkout SPA, in this tutorial named `my-checkout-app`
 - the frontend part - a SPA React 18 project, in this tutorial named `my-checkout`